ampmmn/vim-clmemo-grep/README.md

 Installation
 ------------
 Installation is as well as other usual plugins.
-Download zip file on github, expand it and place ~/.vim or ~/vimfiles.
+Download zip file on github, extract it and place ~/.vim or ~/vimfiles.

 Usage
 -----------